With the roll out of the NDIS reaching Brisbane in July this year we thought we would re-run our post about how you can start to prepare for the NDIS.

 Your child may meet the early intervention requirements if:

-- your child is aged under 6 and has a developmental delay which results in difficulties in one or more of the areas of self-care, receptive and expressive language, cognitive development or motor development.
+- your child is aged 6 and under and has a developmental delay which results in difficulties in one or more of the areas of self-care, receptive and expressive language, cognitive development or motor development.

 - your child has a disability that is likely to be permanent or early supports would reduce how much help your child needs to do things in the future.